Liberty mulls options as it nears control of Sirius XM Radio

-(Reuters) - As Liberty Media Corp LMCA.O inches closer to full control of Sirius XM Radio Inc (SIRI.O), the media holding company said on Wednesday it may hang on to its shares of the satellite radio provider for the long term and not pursue a spinoff.
+Sept 12 (Reuters) - As Liberty Media Corp inches closer to full control of Sirius XM Radio Inc, the media holding company said on Wednesday it may hang on to its shares of the satellite radio provider for the long term and not pursue a spinoff.

 “We are in no rush to get out of the Sirius stake,” Liberty Media Chief Executive Greg Maffei said on Wednesday.
 He said that Sirius XM, which has more than 22.9 million subscribers, could one day make up the core of Liberty.

-Liberty owns stakes in a variety of businesses, including book retailer Barnes & Noble Inc (BKS.N) and concert promoter Live Nation Entertainment Inc (LYV.N), and smaller stakes in others including cable television company Discovery Communications Inc (DISCA.O).
-It is known for engineering complicated deal structures that minimize taxes.
+Liberty owns stakes in a variety of businesses, including book retailer Barnes & Noble Inc and concert promoter Live Nation Entertainment Inc, and smaller stakes in others including cable television company Discovery Communications Inc. It is known for engineering complicated deal structures that minimize taxes.

 Speaking to investors at a conference in California that was broadcast over the Internet, Maffei said a tax-free spinoff -- an event that Wall Street had been expecting -- could be further off on the horizon.